 You probably drive your own car at home without a second thought.
 It’s like a well-worn pair of jeans, comfortable and familiar.
 But every car is different.
 When you pick up the keys to your rental, make time to familiarise yourself with the controls, such as how to turn on the headlights, windscreen wipers and indicators, before you set off on your Icelandic adventure.

 Remember, things might be a little different to what you’re used to.
-For example, if you’re British, you’ll be driving on the opposite side of the road than at home.
+For example, if you're traveling in winter, you really should know how to start a car in the cold.
+Or, if you’re British, be aware you’ll be driving on the opposite side of the road than at home.
 Though your feet will be doing what they’ve always done, your hands won’t be.
 Therefore, before you hit the Reykjavik rush hour give yourself a little time to stop reaching for the door handle each time you change gears.

 14. Don’t follow the herd